elys-network/elys/x/molecule/spec/README.md

 1. 10% of fees are put in weight recovery treasury
 2. Once weight is broken, users who recover the weight by doing swap, or adding new lp are incentivized.

+TODO: determine the distribution mechanism of weight recovery treasury.

 One way of recovering the imbalanced weight is to use $10K fund from the team to recover imbalanced $100K.
 E.g. JUNO has $100K more and it's imbalanced, team could swap $10K worth of USD to JUNO on Elys, swap received JUNO to USD on Osmosis and repeated the process 10 times to recover whole weight.